MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A credit note is a document that reduces the amount that a customer owes to a seller.
 It can be created and posted against an invoice for various reasons, such as returns, discounts, or corrections.

+### Currency

+A currency represents the type of money used for financial transactions.
+It can be a specific country's currency (e.g., US Dollar, Euro) and is used to denote the value of financial items.
+Dynamics 365 Finance ships with a predefined list of all ISO currencies.
+Each transaction is then recorded with three different values for the currencies.

+- Transactions currency

+  The transaction currency is the currency that a specific financial transaction is recorded in.
+It's the currency denomination of a particular transaction.

+- Accounting currency

+  The accounting currency is the primary currency in which financial statements are presented.
+Every transaction is translated from the transaction currency to the accounting currency for recording in the general ledger.
+The accounting currency is assigned in the ledger and you can view the accounting currency amounts for all transactions in the general ledger.

+- Reporting currency

+  The reporting currency is an additional currency in which financial statements can be presented.
+Every transaction is translated from the transaction currency to the reporting currency for recording in the general ledger.
+Organizations with international operations often use the reporting currency to provide financial information in a local currency.
+The reporting currency is assigned in the ledger and you can view the reporting currency amounts on all transactions in the general ledger.

+### Currency conversion

+Currency conversion involves translating financial transactions from one currency to another based on exchange rates.
+When a transaction is posted in Dynamics 365 Finance, Supply Chain Management, Commerce, or Project Operations for example, the system automatically converts amounts using the specified exchange rates to ensure accurate multi-currency reporting.
+The system performs the conversion in real-time from the transaction currency to the accounting and reporting currencies.

+### Currency policies

+Currency policies refer to the rules and guidelines that govern how different currencies are managed within the organization.
+This includes decisions related to currency conversion rates, default currencies, currency revaluation, and currency-specific pricing strategies.

+### Currency revaluation

+Currency revaluation is the process of adjusting the value of assets and liabilities denominated in foreign currencies to reflect current exchange rates which helps maintain accurate financial statements.
+Dynamics 365 Finance supports four types of currency revaluations:

+-   Accounts payable – for revaluating vendor open transactions
+-   Accounts receivable – for revaluating customer open transactions
+-   Cash and bank management – for revaluating bank balances
+-   General ledger – for revaluating general ledger account balances

 ### Customer credit group

 A [customer credit group](/dynamics365/finance/accounts-receivable/cm-customer-credit-groups) is a group of customers that have a shared credit limit.
 The individual credit limit on a customer invoice account is also considered.
 You can select members of a customer credit group from different legal entities.
 When you decide how to structure your customer accounts, consider how credit limits are managed.
 For example, a customer account can have only one credit limit.
 If a customer account has many delivery addresses that each require a different credit limit, consider whether they should be separate customer accounts.
 Then you can use a customer credit group to create an overall credit limit across the customer's accounts.